 The Committee Services Manager will give notice to the public of the time and place of any meeting in accordance with the Access to Information Rules.
-In addition to sending an electronic notification, At at least five clear days before a meeting, the Committee Services Manager will send a summons by post to every member of the Council or leave it at their usual place of residence.
+In addition to sending an electronic notification, at least five clear days before a meeting, the Committee Services Manager will send a summons by post to every member of the Council or leave it at their usual place of residence.
+Although this is the default position, all members of the Council are encouraged to opt out of receiving paper copies and elect to solely receive the summons via electronic notification at least five clear working days before the meeting.
 The summons will give the date, time and place of each meeting and specify the business to be transacted, and will be accompanied by such reports as are available.